 Exit the ktutil command.

-Download the keytab file to your local machine
+Download the keytab file to your local machine.

-Download the file /etc/krb5.conf to your local machine
+Download the file /etc/krb5.conf to your local machine.

 When using Kerberos authentication, you also need to get the appropriate values for the Quality of Protection (QOP) settings.
 These settings specify the Remote Procedure Call (RPC) and data transfer privacy settings configured on your cluster.